AckerlyXu/heima/articles/automation/automation-certificates.md

 |Get-AutomationCertificate|Gets a certificate to use in a runbook.
 Returns a [System.Security.Cryptography.X509Certificates.X509Certificate2](https://msdn.microsoft.com/en-us/library/system.security.cryptography.x509certificates.x509certificate2.aspx) object.|

 > [!NOTE]
-> You should avoid using variables in the –Name parameter of **Get-AutomationCertificate**  in a runbook or DSC configuration as it complicates discovering dependencies between runbooks or DSC configuration, and Automation variables at design time.
+> You should avoid using variables in the -Name parameter of **Get-AutomationCertificate**  in a runbook or DSC configuration as it complicates discovering dependencies between runbooks or DSC configuration, and Automation variables at design time.

 ## Python2 functions